History of the Gold Coast, Queensland: Post-war years and the birth of the name Gold Coast

 The first town planning on the Gold Coast began with the 1953 South Coast Planning Scheme.
 It featured height controls that restricted development towards strategic nodes.
 By the 1960s the Gold Coast's infrastructure had grown considerably, and the local building industry was able to support the development of high-rise holiday apartments and hotels (the first of which, Kinkabool, was completed in 1959).
-Surfers Paradise had firmly established itself as the leading destination and the introduction of bikini-clad meter maids in 1965 to feed parking meters by the beach to prevent holiday makers from getting parking fines was a particularly popular innovation.
-In 1965, the World water skiing championships were held at the Surfers Paradise Ski Gardens, now known as Sea World.
+Surfers Paradise had firmly established itself as the leading destination; and the introduction of bikini-clad meter maids in 1965 to feed parking meters by the beach (to prevent holiday makers from getting parking fines) was a particularly popular innovation.
+In 1965, the Water Ski World Championships were held at the Surfers Paradise Ski Gardens, now known as Sea World.
 This was the first international event held on the coast.

 The hi-rise boom continued in earnest during the 1970s and by the time the Gold Coast Airport terminal opened in Coolangatta in 1981, the region had become Australia's most well-known family holiday destination and much of the vacant land within 10 km of the coast had been developed.
 Japanese property investment during the 1980s made the skyline soar, and the construction of modern theme parks including Dreamworld, Sea World, Warner Bros.
 Movie World and Wet'n'Wild Water World confirmed the Gold Coast's reputation as an international tourist centre.

 Some unethical business practices and State Government corruption during the late 1980s tainted the Coast's reputation as a place of business, and property marketeering (seminars which duped interstate and overseas investors into paying premium prices for new Gold Coast property developments) during the 1990s did little to help the region's image.

 In 1994, Queensland Local Government Commissioner, Greg Hoffmann began reviewing the local government boundaries in the Gold Coast, Albert and Beaudesert areas.
 After public debate, the 'Local Government (Albert, Beaudesert and Gold Coast) Regulation 1994' provided for the amalgamation of Gold Coast City Council and the Shire of Albert to create a new local authority called the City of Gold Coast Council.
 An election was held on 11 March 1995 and the first Council meeting was held on 24 March 1995.